oddy-boop/Edusync-git/src/supabase/policies.md

 -- ================================================================================================

 -- This function runs when a new user signs up.
-It reads the 'role' from the -- metadata and creates the corresponding role and profile entries.
+It reads the 'role' from the -- metadata and creates the corresponding role and a basic teacher profile if applicable.
 CREATE OR REPLACE FUNCTION public.handle_new_user_with_profile_creation() RETURNS trigger
 LANGUAGE plpgsql